HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Check that remote batteries are charged

-- Inspect the indoor coil for damage
+- Clean the indoor coil and inspect for damage

 - Check air filters for damage, ice, or excessive dust